 Although current guidelines contain vital information about SGM patient-centered clinical environments and interactions, they tend to be fragmented and neglectful of population-based attributes (e.g., race/ethnicity, culture, and rurality) and input from SGM patients and providers/staff.
 They would benefit from further refinement and closer attention to the racial/ethnic, socioeconomic, and geographical diversity encountered in primary care settings.
 Research must also assess the extent to which the guidelines can be feasibly implemented and develop tailored implementation strategies to increase guideline adoption and sustainment.

-We will undertake focus group and nominal group technique activities in Federally Qualified Health Centers (FQHCs) that will yield data for grounding SGM practice guidelines within primary care venues and advancing theory-based implementation strategies to promote guideline adherence.
-We will then develop a toolkit to assist in guideline implementation and pilot it in four FQHCs.
+This NIH-funded project used focus group and nominal group technique activities in Federally Qualified Health Centers (FQHCs) to collect data for grounding SGM practice guidelines within primary care venues and advancing theory-based implementation strategies to promote guideline adherence.
+We will then used that information to develop a a pilot the LGBTQ Primary Care toolkit to assist in guideline implementation in five FQHCs.

 - Prioritize existing SGM practice guidelines and adapt and develop implementation strategies for primary care settings with attention to the intersection of race/ethnicity, rurality, and economic conditions;